tekert/etw_exporter/CONFIG.md

 - Adds `cpu` labels to queue depth metrics.
 - Increases cardinality significantly on systems with many CPUs.
 - Only enable if per-CPU analysis is specifically needed.

-**enable_counts**: Whether to include ISR/DPC count metrics by driver.
-- Tracks total ISR and DPC count per driver.
-- Adds additional cardinality to metrics.
-- Only enable if count analysis is specifically needed.

 **Performance Impact**:
 - **Base metrics (enabled=true)**: Low.
 Suitable for continuous monitoring.